Contact Income Support Helpline

 If you feel that you have been denied income support unfairly, you have the right to appeal this decision.
 The appeal must be made to the Social Security and Child Support Tribunal

-Find out if you are eligible for income support and apply now.
+Find out if you are eligible for it and apply now.
 The minimum amount of money for a person that qualifies for income support, is £57.90 a week and you will be automatically eligible for child support too if you also have children.

 Frequently asked questions:

 You need to meet all of the following criteria:

 - Work less than 16 hours per week and if you live with someone, they have to work less than 24 hours per week

 - You must live in England, Scotland or Wales